 Amy is a seasoned finance leader with a personal passion for observing and preserving natural resources and wildlife.
-She earned a Bachelors Degree in Business from Indiana University in 1993 and has held leadership positions in finance, banking and most recently at the local electric co-op.
-She is excited to bring her skills to Wolf Hollow, an organization that so closely mirrors her core values.
+She earned a Bachelors Degree in Business from Indiana University in 1993 and has held leadership positions in finance, banking and energy services.
+She’s excited to bring her skills to Wolf Hollow.

-Amy moved from Orcas to San Juan Island in 2015 with her husband and 10 year old daughter.
+Amy moved from Orcas to San Juan Island in 2015 with her husband and daughter.
 Together, they enjoy kayaking, bird watching, and exploring the many beautiful trails and parks in San Juan and surrounding counties.